Ban-Lon

 Ban-Lon came to be used as a punchline for jokes in films and on television shows in the 1990s.
-In an episode of NBC's Seinfeld series, Frank Costanza said that because of his "man breasts" he "wouldn't be caught dead in Ban-Lon", when Sid Farkus claims he wears it and there appears to be "some jiggling".
-Also, in the film Romy and Michele's High School Reunion, Michelle comments, "...how am I gonna impress anybody by selling Ban-Lon smocks at Bargain Mart?"
+In an episode of NBC's Seinfeld series, when Sid Farkus claims he wears it and there appears to be "some jiggling", Frank Costanza replies that because of his "man breasts" he "wouldn't be caught dead in Ban-Lon".
+In the film Romy and Michele's High School Reunion, Michele comments, "...how am I gonna impress anybody by selling Ban-Lon smocks at Bargain Mart?"